AkashSudarsanRaja1908/Smart_Harvest_App/README.md

 You can deploy this app as a web application using one of the following methods:

-### Option 1: Deploy via Lovable

-1. Open your project in [Lovable](https://lovable.dev/projects/3a62dde4-6bac-4bc8-aee8-e3b90d89d92f)
-2. Click on "Share" → "Publish"
-3. Follow the instructions to publish your application

-### Option 2: Deploy to Vercel, Netlify, or similar platforms
+### Option 1: Deploy to Vercel, Netlify, or similar platforms

 1. Connect your GitHub repository to your preferred hosting platform
 2. Configure the build settings: